 Weary of war, Ball, Tristan Tzara, Jean Arp and their followers endlessly disputed the “future society”.
 They wished to destroy accepted values and to prick bourgeois sensibilities.
 Their exhibits and performances grew more daring, pushing the limits of respectability.
 This was a movement without a name.
 How to agree one?
 In anarchic fashion — the poet Tzara stuck a knife randomly into a dictionary.
 Beneath the blade he found the word dada.
 It means “hobby-horse” in French, “Get off my back” in German and for the Romanian refugees, a sarcastic “Yeah, right”.
 Tzara saw it as the perfect word to signify meaningless babble.

 Dada had hardly been born when the owner of the Meierei could take the mayhem no more and evicted the Cabaret Voltaire.
 The Dadaists determined to launch their manifesto with a soiree which would go down in history.
 On July 14, 1916, they rented the Waag Hall, for one night only.
 Ball read out his own version of the Dada Manifesto amid wild antics, “multi-media” displays and much absurdist chaos.
-Every gesture and every move was calculated for the most impact and shock in the audience.
-Tzara’s own manifesto nailed the name: “Dada dada dada, the howl of clashing colors, the intertwining of all contradictions, grotesqueries, trivialities: LIFE.”
+Every gesture and every move was calculated to maximise its impact upon the audience.
+Tzara’s own manifesto nailed the name: “Dada dada dada, the howl of clashing colours, the intertwining of all contradictions, grotesqueries, trivialities: LIFE.”